 Note that, even after you fulfill the terms of your plea in abeyance agreement and have the charges against you dismissed, the record of the charges that you faced and the fact that you entered a plea in abeyance will still exist.
 You would need to seek to have the criminal records expunged in order to seal them.

-Plea in Abeyance in Utah FAQ
+Frequently Asked Questions About Plea in Abeyance in Utah

 A criminal conviction in Utah can result in a prison sentence, financially disastrous fines and restitution, living under probation restrictions, difficulties finding employment, loss of basic rights, suspended licenses, and other serious consequences.
 A plea in abeyance agreement offers an opportunity for many people facing prosecution in Utah to avoid such serious outcomes.
 A skilled Utah criminal defense attorney can help you in your effort to obtain a plea in abeyance agreement.